QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 * `StandardScaler` on the 38 numeric features;
 * `OneHotEncoder(handle_unknown="ignore")` on the 3 categoricals.

-After one-hot encoding the feature dimensionality is around 120 (the exact number depends on which `service` values appear in train).
+After one-hot encoding, the feature dimensionality is around 120 (the exact number depends on which `service` values appear in train).